Table of Contents

 For scents that create mild irritation, chewing a piece of gum may mask the smell.
 Some asthma may actually be triggered by scents like mint, so be sure to choose a type of gum that you’ve used before.
 Chewing gum may not be appropriate in all work settings, and hard candy usually works as a more subtle alternative.

 These tricks can help keep reduce the impact that asthma irritants have on your day, but won’t take the place of daily maintenance or rescue medications.
 If you’re looking for ways to cut costs while you protect your health, use CanadaPharmacyDepot.com to buy asthma inhalers at discounts of up to 80%.
-Click here to search for your medications, and start managing asthma symptoms for less.
+Search for your medications at an online Canadian pharmacy, and start managing asthma symptoms for less.